-The Trustee invests the assets of the Fund with the aim of ensuring that all members' current and future benefits can be paid.
+The Trustee invest the assets of the Fund with the aim of ensuring that all members' current and future benefits can be paid.
 The Fund's funding position will be reviewed on an ongoing basis to assess the position relative to the funding target and whether the investment arrangements remain appropriate to the Fund's circumstances.
 The Fund's funding target is specified in the Statement of Funding Principles, which takes into consideration the specific profile and maturity of the Fund's liabilities

-The Fund's present investment objective is to achieve a return of around 2.5% per annum above the return on fixed interest gilts.
+The Fund's present investment objective is to achieve a return of around 3.1% per annum above the return on a liability matching portfolio of UK Government bonds.